cody-barker/led-rock-wall-basic-routes/led-rock-wall/README.md

 - int medium[5] = {1, 4, 7, 9, 13}
 - this creates an array of integers, called medium, with 5 elements, defined as LEDS numbers 1, 4, 7, 9 and 13.

+### Changing Routes
+- Change the name of the route in the void loop()
+- Upload the modified sketch to the board

+#### Open Questions
+- How many LEDs for the grid?
+- Max number of holds on at a given time?
+- Would this be useful for the slanted wall?